Sony DPS-R7 Reverb Impulse Response

 Quality-conscious design – A/D and D/A high performance converter

-The Sony DPS-R7 converts the incoming analog signal to a digital signal, passes it through various effects, than re-converts it to an analog signal before output.
+The Sony DPS-R7 converts the incoming analogue signal to a digital signal, passes it through various effects, then re-converts it to an analogue signal before output.
 The determinant to the sound quality is the conversion mechanism that adopts the 18-bit oversampling stereo A/D converter and the pulse D/A converter of 40.96 MHz.
 These account for highly accurate, less deteriorated effects.

 User-friendly and comfortable operation